sebnitu/vrembem/packages/section/README.md

 # Section

-A container component for wrapping distinct sections of a page.
+A content container for grouping distinct sections of a page.

 [Documentation](https://vrembem.com/packages/section)